Mark Travis Rivera: “The Nuances of Multi-Identity”

-Tell readers what was good, what was bad, what could be better, how we can grow, and how we can improve.
+My advice for press would be to tell readers what was good, what was bad, what could be better, how we can grow, and how we can improve.
 If you don’t give us critique, we will never grow.
 We need critique, there is a place for critique.
 The problem is that dance critics are not often coming from an intersectional perspective.
-They are not thinking about race, gender, sexuality and disability in the art of the dance.
-They are often thinking about it from the white, able-bodied lens, which really detracts from the critique.
+They are not thinking about race, gender, sexuality, and disability in the art of the dance.
+They are often thinking about it from the white able-bodied lens, which really detracts from the critique.

 My other advice would be to avoid focusing on the disability.
 Focus on the art itself.
 It’s easy to point out the dancer in the wheelchair, but how does that fit into the overall concept of the piece?